AliRGreen/UAEM2017/README.md

 ### Day 1

-* What is transparency?
+* What is research transparency?
 Why does it matter?
 * What is advocacy?
 * What is UAEM?
 What is AllTrials USA?
+* Who are you and why does research transparency matter to you?
-* What role can you play in advocacy for transparency?
+* What role can you play in advocacy for research transparency?
+* *Advocacy success stories.*
 * Defining your advocacy issue and advocacy goal.
 * Identifying key decision-makers and influencers.
 * Creating a power map.

-### Day 2 - Tuesday
+### Day 2

 * Planning for opposition and obstacles.
-* Assessing your advocacy team and partners.
+* Assessing your advocacy resources, team and partners.
 * Selecting your advocacy objectives.
 * Creating a logical framework.
 * Developing compelling messages.
 * Creating your advocacy and communication plans.
 * Evaluating advocacy and communication success.
 * Peer-reviewing your advocacy and communication plans.

+### Day 3 - *(Optional action training add-on)*

+* TBA

 ## Course Materials and Supplies